nikolayyazov/nikolayyazov/README.md

-- 👋 Hi, I’m @nikolayyazov
+- 👋 Hi, I’m Nikolay Yazov
 - 👀 I’m interested in Python coding in a moment, maybe Java later.
-Also - software testing.
+Also - software testing, maybe more than coding.
 - 🌱 I’m currently learning Python coding
 - 💞️ I’m looking to collaborate on ... dunno
 - 📫 How to reach me ...
 I think there is some way here, on GitHub, to send a message, but I don't know exactly yet.